MicrosoftDocs/well-architected/well-architected/oracle-iaas/overview.md

 ## About Oracle workloads

 The term workload refers to a collection of database and application resources that support a common business goal or the execution of a common business process.
-These workloads could be Customer relationship management applications, Human Resources, customized application that mostly relies on Weblogic and others.
-Weblogic, Siebel, Peoplesoft, JD Edwards and E-Business Suite are Oracle on-premise applications.
+These workloads could be Customer relationship management applications, Human Resources, customized application that mostly relies on WebLogic Server and others.
+WebLogic Server, Siebel, Peoplesoft, JD Edwards and E-Business Suite are Oracle on-premise applications.

 Oracle applications on Azure and its approach are described in [Application Design](#application-design).